 Take a moment and check in with yourself.
 Acknowledge everything from how you are sitting, feeling, acting, and thinking.
 Take note if you thirsty, hungry, achey, tired, sad, bored, or slumped over.
 In this fast paced World we neglect our bodies and just to go through the motions.
 This in turn promotes unhealthy habits, and a lack of mindfulness to the present moment.
 The solution may be to take a quick break, unplug from your technology, and practice mindful breathing.
 Sit up tall, relax your shoulders, and simply connect with your breath.
 The connection to your mind and body is a beautiful reset, which will create new space for healing and clarity.

-Below are my top favorite Top 3 Breathing Exercises For Relaxation.
+Below are my top favorite Top 3 Deep Breathing Exercises For Relaxation.

-These breathing techniques that will vitalize your body and relax your mind.
+These deep breathing techniques will vitalize your body and relax your mind.
 Listen to your body.
 You are your own teacher in this process.
 Honor yourself and enjoy Mindful Breathing.